Lich-Corals/linux-file-converter-addon/README.md

 </p>

 # Features
 Convert between various image, audio and video formats using the context menu.
-The addon is written in Python and available for **Nautilus** and **Nemo** file viewers.
+The addon is written in Python and available for **Nautilus**, **Nemo** und **Thunar** file viewers.
 It adds a new option to the context menu to create an easy way to convert between a huge amount of file types.
 The program offers many options to customise the appearance of its context menu.
 There are also a few extra formats which can be added by installing optional dependencies.
 The tool has a built-in auto-update function to make sure the newest version is always installed.
-Note that the Nemo port is quite new and not as well tested as the Nautilus version.
+Note that the Nemo and Thunar ports are quite new and not as well tested as the Nautilus version.
 If you experience any problems, please report them on the [issue page](https://github.com/Lich-Corals/linux-file-converter-addon/issues/new/choose).
 <br/>
 <p align="center">
     <img height="256px" src="https://user-images.githubusercontent.com/111392332/226464712-216ef143-6ca7-4c9d-ac15-e51e3a299550.png">